-Table 1: Proposed categorization of cyber loss coverage - primary categories v0.9 Code Cyber Loss Coverage - Primary Category 1 st party 3 rd party Description 1 Breach of privacy event 1st The cost of responding to an event involving the release of information that causes a privacy breach, including notification, compensation, credit-watch services and other third party liabilities to affected data subjects, IT forensics, external services, and internal response costs, legal costs.
-2 Data and software loss 1st The cost of reconstituting data or software that have been deleted or corrupted.
-3 Network service failure liabilities 3rd Third-party liabilities arising from security events occurring within the organisation's IT network or passing through it in order to attack a third-party.
-4 Business Interruption 1st Lost profits or extra expenses incurred due to the unavailability of IT systems or data as a results of cyber attacks or other non-malicious IT failures.
-5 Contingent Business Interruption 3rd Business interruption resulting from the IT failure of a third party, such as a supplier, critical vendor, utility, or external IT services provider.
-6 Incident response costs 1st Direct costs incurred to investigate and close the incident to minimise post-incident losses.
+Table 1: Proposed Categorization of Cyber Loss Coverage - Primary Categories v1.0 Code Cyber Loss Coverage: Primary Category Lloyd's Min.
+Recommend 1 st party 3 rd party Description 1 Breach of privacy event Security Breach of Privacy 1st The cost of responding to an event involving the release of information that causes a privacy breach, including notification, compensation, credit-watch services, and other third-party liabilities to affected data subjects, IT forensics, external services, and internal response costs, legal costs.
+2 Data and software loss Replacement of Lost Data and Software 1st The cost of reconstituting data or software that have been deleted or corrupted.
+3 Network service failure liabilities Security Breach of Privacy 3rd Third-party liabilities arising from security events occurring within the organisation's IT network or passing through it in order to attack a third party.
+4 Business interruption Business Interruption 1st Lost profits or extra expenses incurred due to the unavailability of IT systems or data as a result of cyber attacks or other non-malicious IT failures.
+5 Contingent business interruption Business Interruption 3rd Business interruption resulting from the IT failure of a third party, such as a supplier, critical vendor, utility, or external IT services provider.
+6 Incident response costs Security Breach of Privacy 1st Direct costs incurred to investigate and close the incident to minimise post-incident losses.
 Applies to all the other categories/events.
-7 Regulatory and defence coverage 1st Covers the legal, technical or forensic services necessary to assist the policyholder in responding to governmental inquiries relating to a cyber attack, and provides coverage for fines, penalties, defence costs, investigations or other regulatory actions where in violation of privacy law, and other costs of compliance with regulators and industry associations.
+7 Regulatory and defence coverage Regulatory Fines 1st Covers the legal, technical, or forensic services necessary to assist the policyholder in responding to governmental inquiries relating to a cyber attack, and provides coverage for fines, penalties, defence costs, investigations, or other regulatory actions where in violation of privacy law, and other costs of compliance with regulators and industry associations.
 Insurance recoveries are provided where it is permissible to do so.
-8 Liability - Product and Operations 3rd Third party liabilities arising in relation to product liability and defective operations.
-9 Liability - Technology Errors & Omissions 3rd Coverage for third party claims relating to failure to provide adequate technical service or technical products including legal costs and expenses of allegations resulting from a cyber attack or IT failure.
-10 Liability - Professional Services Errors & Omissions 3rd Coverage for third party claims relating to failure to provide adequate professional services or products (excluding technical services and products) including legal costs and expenses of allegations resulting from a cyber attack or IT failure.
-11 Liability - Directors & Officers 1st Costs of compensation claims made against the individual officers of the business, including for breach of trust or breach of duty resulting from cyber-related incidents and can result from alleged misconduct, or failure to act in the best interests of the company, its employees, and its shareholders.
+8 Liability -Product and operations Liability 3rd Third-party liabilities arising in relation to product liability and defective operations.
+9 Liability - Technology errors & omissions Tech E&O / Programming ENO 3rd Coverage for third-party claims relating to failure to provide adequate technical service or technical products, including legal costs and expenses of allegations resulting from a cyber attack or IT failure.
+10 Liability - Professional services errors & omissions Liability 3rd Coverage for third-party claims relating to failure to provide adequate professional services or products (excluding technical services and products), including legal costs and expenses of allegations resulting from a cyber attack or IT failure.